 New Paltz is a highly ranked 4-year college, known for its teaching excellence and its creative, challenging and supportive learning environment.

-The IIB program is a customized one semester program for international students of Business, Communication and Management, offered by the university in conjunction with the New Paltz School of Business.
+The IIB program is a customized one semester program for English speaking international students of Business, Communication and Management, offered by the university in conjunction with the New Paltz School of Business.

 The rigorous academic program provides a foundation in US culture and business practices in just two months.
-Students carry 5 courses and earn up to 50 CEU units:
+Students carry 5 courses and earn up to 10 Continuing Education Units (CEU):

 Courses are taught by New Paltz Faculty, all experienced experts in their respective fields.

 School of Business (2 courses of 20 hours /2 CEU units /class)

 Students can choose to audit from graduate and undergraduate curriculum listed on the website and taught by department faculty.
 Together with their American classmates from the School of Business, they participate in classroom instruction that encourages the critical thinking, teamwork ethic and globalized business approach that is characteristic of the U.S. college education system.
 NOTE: these are 15 week courses, and you will only audit the first 8 weeks.

 IIB Courses (2 courses of 20 Hours /2 CEU units each)

 To compliment the Business School's curriculum, the IIB has developed two courses:

 US Business Communication & Culture focuses on US business writing styles, techniques and terminology as used in letters, memos, reports and presentations.
 This serves to strengthen English grammar and vocabulary skills for improved fluency, as well as to strengthen conversational skills that are necessary for business communication and networking.